chrisbroski/fetchbot/README.md

 ### Notes

-Though not yet completed, here is what does and doesn not work well so far.
+Though not yet completed, here is what does and doesn't work well so far.

 #### Raspberry Pi Camera Module